-David has gained a reputation for being very gentle and calming which is particularly useful in treating anxious or nervous patients and children.
-He aims to create a soothing environment without urgency, so that he can explain or narrate each procedure to eliminate the surprise that certain sounds or sensations in the dental surgery can create.
-He understands that for many people going to the dentist is daunting, and hopes that his friendly, fun and gentle attitude can contribute to a positive experience and alleviate anxiety.
+David has gained a reputation for being very gentle and calming which is particularly useful in treating anxious or nervous patients as well as children.
+David’s aim is to create a soothing environment without urgency, so that he can explain or narrate each procedure to eliminate the surprise that certain sounds or sensations in the dental surgery can create.
+He understands that for many people, going to the dentist is daunting, and hopes that his friendly, fun and gentle attitude can contribute to a positive experience and alleviate any anxiety.
 With his experience in treating children, he hopes that his younger patients will feel excited about their regular check-ups.

-David lives with his wife Annabelle, who is an Occupational Therapist at Greenwich hospital, and his son Henry (2), and will be joined by a baby girl in May 2019.
+David lives with his wife Annabelle, who is an Occupational Therapist in Palliative care, and his son Henry (3), daughter Isabelle (1), and Border-Collie Darla.

 He is an avid rugby fan, having played until 2012 when his previous employers urged him to give it up for the sake of his hands.
 A decision he still finds hard.